In this post

 From Retail Manager to Dog Groomer: An Inside Look into the Animal Care Industry

-The Animal Care industry has become extremely popular and in-demand in the past 10 years, due to both population growth and dog ownership growth.
+The Animal Care industry has become extremely popular and in demand in the past 10 years, due to both population growth and dog ownership growth.

 There are approximately 24 million pets owned by Australians, with Australians having the highest rate of pet ownership in the world.
 That equates to lots of jobs for animal lovers.

 Macarla Muscat spent eight years working in retail before a life changing accident forced her to pursue a new career.
 An opportunity arose for Carla to purchase a dog grooming business and having had prior experience in dog training and horse grooming, it seemed too perfect to turn down.